 Fortunately, there are several types of exercise that help.
-The key to any exercise program is to begin with the right load or intensity.
-Then, your exercises must be slowly progressed to increase the load to your tendons.
+The key to any exercise program is, to begin with the right load or intensity.
+Then, your exercises must slowly be progressed to increase the load on your tendons.
 With consistent exercise, your tendon will become stronger and less painful.
 This takes time but it is your best long-term solution.

 A 2018 study published in the British Medical Journal compared the effectiveness of isometric and isotonic exercise for people with glute tendon pain.
 Both programs consisted of daily home exercise for 12 weeks and 8 physical therapy sessions.
 Both programs lead to significant improvement after the 12-week program.
 The isometric exercise group reported a 19% decrease in pain.
 The isotonic exercise group showed a 17% decrease in pain.

 What Specific Exercises are Best for Gluteal Tendinitis?

 We recommend you do both isometric and isotonic hip strengthening exercises.
 Isometric exercises use static muscle holds usually lasting 6 seconds or more.
 Isometrics can be done lying down or standing (shown below).